 We commence the Backcountry Skiing Course from our base in Wanaka.
 Air New Zealand and Qantas/Jetstar provide daily services for flights from Christchurch, Auckland and Wellington to Queenstown.
 There are also direct international flights from Australian cities to Queenstown.

 Alpine Connexions operate a shuttle service several times daily between Queenstown and Wanaka (approximately one hour driving time and at a cost from $35 each way).

 Bus services operate daily between Christchurch and Wanaka (approximately 6 hours travel time).

 Weather is an integral facet of any mountain range and getting to understand and work with this major environmental factor is what will distinguish you from the others.
 The New Zealand weather can be fierce but also benign.
 A climber who learns to optimise their opportunities here will have the skills to climb in any other mountain environment on earth.

 Our backcountry skiing and snowboarding season runs from August through to December.
 Our experience with New Zealand weather shows that August has more stable weather conditions, and in October the glaciers are ‘nice and full’ (less crevasses) with longer days and warmer weather.
 Daylight hours are approximately 9 in winter.
-Temperatures will drop to as low as –10° Celsius and could rise too as high as 15° Celsius.
+Temperatures will drop to as low as –10°C and could rise too as high as 15°C.

-Adventure Consultants reserves the right to cancel, or alter the course at any time if the glaciers are not in condition due to climatic influences, or if the mountain conditions are perceived by Adventure Consultants as being too hazardous.
+Adventure Consultants reserves the right to cancel, or alter the course at any time if mountain conditions are perceived by Adventure Consultants as being too hazardous.
 However we will, to the best of our ability, endeavour to find alternative suitable touring venues in order for the course to take place.